STREAM TRACKING IN THE ARAPAHO & ROOSEVELT NATIONAL FORESTS

 Stream Tracker is seeking volunteers to document stream conditions throughout Arapaho & Roosevelt National Forests along the Colorado Front Range.

-We are looking for observations of streamflow presence or absence, as well as photos of flow conditions, of any small streams that intersects trails and roads throughout the Arapaho & Roosevelt National Forests (ARNF).
-To help get you started, we have selected possible hiking trails on the forest as well as identified possible stream points for you to navigate to on each of these trails.
-These are by no means the only places and the only points you can visit.
-You can add points of your own at any time.
+We are looking for observations of streamflow presence or absence, as well as photos of flow conditions, of any small streams that intersect hiking trails and roads throughout the Arapaho & Roosevelt National Forests (ARNF).
+To participate, you can either visit one of the trails listed below that is a priority trail -or- you can add your own sites along any trail or road in the forest.

-Familiarize your self with Stream Tracker.
-Take a look at the Quick Start Guide for how to join Stream Tracker, download the mobile app, navigate to sites, collect data (using the app or paper datasheets), and upload observations.
+Download the Anecdata. org mobile app, join the Stream Tracker project in the app.
+Then, familiarize your self with how to stream track by taking a look at Quick Start Guide for how to join Stream Tracker, download the mobile app, navigate to sites, collect data (using the app or paper datasheets), and upload observations.

 Download additional resources to help you navigate to sites.
 We strongly recommend downloading a third-party offline navigation app that will allow you to add .kmz layers of ARNF trails and stream tracker points.
 You can navigate to established sites within the Anecdata app, however, there is no base map when using the app offline which makes navigation a bit trickier.
 Read more on downloading map layers and using a third-party app to navigate.